natedemaagd/LandCover/README.md

 # LandCover
-Automation of landcover spread code
+Automation of landcover spread code and associated changes to water yield and recharge

 This is a line from RStudio